Compare any two graphics cards:

 OpenGL Version OpenGL 3.3 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in MB per second) that can be transferred over the external memory interface in a second.
-The number is worked out by multiplying the bus width by its memory speed.
-In the case of DDR memory, it must be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The better the bandwidth is, the better the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the maximum amount of information (counted in MB per second) that can be moved over the external memory interface in a second.
+It is worked out by multiplying the card's interface width by its memory clock speed.
+In the case of DDR type RAM, it should be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
-This figure is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
-The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
+This is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
+The better the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in one second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly write to its local memory per second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of Render Output Units by the the core clock speed.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel output rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics card can possibly write to its local memory in one second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of Render Output Units by the the core clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate is also dependant on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices